Ryan5453/music2art/readme.md

     </a>
 </p>

+This project has been archived because of Twitter's new API rules.
+I will not be updating this project.

 ## What does it do?
 Every 3 hours, the bot will post a video of art generated from a random song from the Spotify charts.